 - Custom-developed surveys to address your unique compensation and benefits needs.
 We research industry trends and gain a collaborative consensus on the questions you want.
 Then, with a web-based survey tool, we’ll send out invitations to all of your potential participants.

 - Confidentiality with your organization and employees.
 To protect participants’ data, we’ll report on collected information in averages and not release any organizational information to other parties.
 All reported fields are also only shown in group summaries.
 Individual responses are not displayed.

 - Meeting all legal antitrust requirements.
-We are very familiar with the guidelines surrounding compensation surveys.
-To comply with the Department of Justice Safe Harbor guidelines, data is only shown for positions and statistics soliciting five or more responses.
+We are very familiar with the evolving guidelines surrounding compensation surveys.
+To comply with the Department of Justice’s current guidelines, data is only shown for positions and statistics soliciting five or more responses.
 Further, all survey data are a minimum of three months old.

 - Detailed reports that go past survey results.
 Not only do we summarize the compensation survey findings, but we also document the data submission process, legal compliance, and guidance on how your organization should interpret the data.
 You can receive reports in PDF or access a secure password-protected website.

-Astron Solutions works with you to not only create a comprehensive and detailed compensation survey but leaves you with the resources and insight to take action after the fact.
+Astron Solutions works with you to not only create a comprehensive and detailed compensation survey but empowers you to take action with the results.
 According to National Director Jennifer Loftus,

 Annual and quarterly ‘hot job’ salary surveys are a key part of Astron Solutions’ services.
 We take pride in working with associations and private employers to help them obtain the total rewards data they need, while ensuring legal compliance throughout the process.
 We very much enjoy conducting custom surveys!